Logo credit: Kervin Noel and Jaelin Forestier

 Listen.
 Learn.
 Take Action.

-A Project Civitas initiative, Project Listen provides a platform for all members of the Lynn community to share their thoughts on race and racism in America.
+A Project Civitas initiative, Project Listen provides a platform for all members of the Lynn community to share their thoughts on: 1) race and racism in America; 2) post-COVID-19 pandemic relief and recovery; and 3) civility.
 You may have heard of the “Story Corps,” which airs on National Public Radio.
 They invite friends and family members to reminisce and ruminate on their relationships.
 The goal of Story Corps is “to build connections and create a more just and compassionate world.”
 Or you may have heard of the Shoah oral history archive at the US Holocaust Memorial and Museum, which interviews survivors, liberators, and witnesses to the Holocaust in order to document that unimaginable crime against humanity… and so that we may finally learn the lessons of genocide and be able to truly say the words “never again!”

 We all have stories to share.
 Project Civitas would like to invite you to share your story.
 Through these stories, we will build a stronger and more cohesive Lynn community that recognizes and celebrates its diversity.

 Listen deeply to these stories.
 Listen without judgment.
 This will be the beginning of your journey.
 After you have listened, take the next step of learning, by reviewing the extensive resources collected here.

 Professor, Advertising and Public Relations, Dr. Erika Grodzki interviews Associate Professor, Management, Dr. Kendrick Scott via Zoom.

 Dr. Scott specializes in strategic management, human resource management, and organizational leadership.
 His research areas include relational leadership, critical race theory, strategic management, and communication theory.

 Assistant Professor Dr. Kris Klotz interviews Distinguished Professor of American History Dr. Robert Watson via Zoom.